neighbourhoodie/stf-php-ansible/README.md

 - Ansible configuration: Before running the initialization script, comment out the `ssh_connection` setting in the ansible.cfg file.
 This ensures the initialization process is performed using the root user.
 - Update jumphost domains: Modify domains in `/bin/auth-jump0-1` and `/etc/ssh_config_jump0-1`.
 - Create a vault password: Before starting, you must create a vault password.
 This password can be anything you choose.
 Refer to the [Ansible Vault Guide](https://docs.ansible.com/ansible/2.8/user_guide/vault.html).
 Run the following to change the password.
 You’ll be prompted to enter the old password and the new password.
 Then update the variable values as required.

 ```sh
 ansible-vault rekey inventory/php/group_vars/all.yml
 ```

+- Once the new password is created, add it to the password secret file: `~/.ansible/stf-php-ansible.secret`.
+  - If you don't want to add the password as plain text in the file system you can edit `ansible.cfg`.
+  - There's also the option to read the secret from a password manager.
+Let us know if you are interested in that.
 - Update Domain Names: Edit the domain names of the services in `inventory/php/group_vars/service.yml`.